FOUNDATION TRAINING AT MEDWAY

 Dr Naser Ben-Ramadan, FY2 Foundation Training Programme Director

-At the beginning of each new training F1 & F2 training year one Trainee Representative and one Deputy Trainee Representative will be appointed from within each of the foundation cohorts.
+At the beginning of each new training F1 & F2 training year one Foundation Doctor Representative and one Deputy Foundation Doctor Representative will be appointed from within each of the foundation cohorts.

-The Foundation Programme Advisor (FPA) will circulate an email to all F1 and F2 trainees within Medway notifying them of the application process and the application deadline.
-F1 & F2 trainees, who would like to apply, should submit their application to the FPA and once collated, nominations will be disseminate to the relevant cohort for voting.
+The Foundation Programme Advisor (FPA) will circulate an email to all F1 and F2 doctors within Medway notifying them of the application process and the application deadline.
+F1 & F2 doctors, who would like to apply, should submit their application to the FPA and once collated, nominations will be disseminate to the relevant cohort for voting.

-The successful trainees will be notified via email of their appointment and will be announced at the one of the first weekly teaching sessions in August.
+The successful foundation doctors will be notified via email of their appointment and will be announced at the one of the first weekly teaching sessions in August.

-The primary role of a foundation trainee representative is:
+The primary role of a foundation doctor representative is:

 To liaise with the trust F1/F2 Doctors and act as a link, feeding back on ideas and issues that trainees would like raised at the Local Faculty Group (LFG) and Local Academic Board (LAB) meetings.